solomonshalom/Advice-API/README.md

 # Advice API Website!

 Advice API is a full stack fully responsive website made with Next Js for both front-end and  for back-end.
+I made it for my application at UWC ISAK Japan!

 ## Table of contents
 - [Overview](#overview)